Which questions to ask at your pa school interview? This post will dive into a couple of suggestions.

 What modalities are used for student lectures?

 Expect most of your classes to be the traditional PowerPoint lecture.
-But if you know there’s a specific learning style which greatly impacts your performance as a student – You should inquire as to the ratio of visual vs auditory vs tactile or kinesthetic teaching methods.
+If you know there’s a specific learning style that you prefer as a student -Inquire about the ratio of visual vs auditory vs tactile or kinesthetic teaching methods.
 Some programs teach on a case study basis, while others are introducing an online PA program.
-Find out now, so you can select a program that is best suited for you.
+Find out now to help select the best program for you.

 Additional Opportunities Available?